 Supabase Schema is a free online Superbase visualizer you can use.
 Here it uses Superbase API to fetch the configured schemas and show you the diagram on an online interface.
-It fetches all the tables with tier column structure and relationships.
+It fetches all the tables with their column structure and relationships.
 You can visualize any project and see an abstract view of the underlying database that your app is using.

 Superbase is an open source alternative of Google’s Firebase.
-You can use it for all the purposes that Firebase is generated used for.
+You can use it for all the purposes that Firebase is generally used for.
 You can save user details in the datasets or use it as an authentication mechanism.
 It uses PostgreSQL database under the hood and you can create tables and establish a relationship between them.

 Free Online Superbase Schema Visualizer Tool

 I am assuming that you already have a project in your Superbase account to get started.
-The vert first thing you have to do is obtain the API key and get the project URL.
+The very first thing you have to do is obtain the API key and get the project URL.
 To do that, go to the project settings.
 Then go to the “API” section and on the very top, you will see the project URL.

 Scroll down to the API Keys section and there you will see the API key for the project.
 Just copy both; project URL and API key.

 Come back to the Superbase Schema’s web UI and paste the required things.
 Click on the “Fetch” button and it will instantly show you the all the objects from your schema.
 It supports zoom, panning, and dragging.
 You are free to visualize the schema in any way you want.